Zambia Safaris and Tours

 Zambia Overview

-Why should I travel to Zambia?
 Apart from being the site of the magnificent Victoria Falls, Zambia also offers game-rich wildlife parks that are relatively unspoiled by mass tourism.
 For the more adventurous, there are walking safaris and canoeing trips along the Zambezi River.

-What is the climate like in Zambia?
-There are 3 distinct seasons – cool and dry from May-July (23°-25°C), hot and dry from August-October (30°-40°C), and warm and wet from November-April (28°-35°C).
+There are 3 distinct seasons – cool and dry from May-July (23°-25°C) but cold at night, hot and dry from August-October (30°-40°C), and warm and wet from November-April (28°-35°C).

-What can I combine Zambia with?
-Zambia’s neighbours – Botswana, Malawi or Zimbabwe – which all offer amazing scenery and wildlife.
-Or combine with South Africa and explore picturesque Cape Town, Table Mountain and the Cape Winelands.
+Zambia is best combined with its closest neighbours such as Botswana and Zimbabwe – which both offer amazing scenery and wildlife.
+South Africa is another option, where you can explore picturesque Cape Town, Table Mountain and the Cape Winelands.

-How to get to Zambia?
-There are regular flights daily from Johannesburg in South Africa to Lusaka, where you can board connecting flights to a range of safari camps.
-There are also regular flights from Jo’burg into Livingstone, a large town close to the Victoria Falls.
-It is also possible to fly to Victoria Falls in Zimbabwe and then transfer by road to Zambia.
+There are regular flights daily from Johannesburg in South Africa to the Zambian capital of Lusaka, where you can board connecting flights to a range of safari camps.
+There are also regular flights from Johannesburg into Livingstone, a large town close to the Victoria Falls.